shinedark/LetsmakeAndreaSing/replit.md

-# Overview
+# Claudio y gornkonski - Reptile Meta-Learning Visualization

-This is a meta-learning visualization application that demonstrates the Reptile meta-learning algorithm through an interactive web interface.
+This is a sophisticated meta-learning visualization application that demonstrates the Reptile meta-learning algorithm through an interactive web interface.
 The application allows users to train a neural network using meta-learning on sine wave regression tasks, visualizing the training process, loss curves, and evaluation results in real-time.

-It's built as a full-stack application with a React frontend and Express backend, designed to make machine learning concepts accessible through interactive demonstrations.
+Built as a full-stack application with a React frontend and Express backend, it features an elegant black and white design with floating card animations and smooth interactive visualizations.
+The project makes machine learning concepts accessible through real-time demonstrations of few-shot learning capabilities.

+## Key Features
+- Interactive Reptile meta-learning algorithm implementation
+- Real-time sine wave regression task visualization
+- Adjustable hyperparameters with live training feedback
+- Neural network architecture visualization
+- Performance evaluation comparing random vs meta-learned initialization
+- Elegant monochrome design with smooth animations

 # User Preferences